CORN & HARD SKIN REMOVAL

 The management of dry skin includes restoring healthy skin texture by the use of emollients and barrier creams which we stock in clinic & online.

 Fissures can be moist or dry cracks at sites where the skin is under tension.
-These cracks can be run deep with the potential for infection.
+These cracks can be run deep with potential for infection.
 The most common sites are the heels and between the toes.
-Management involves the removal of dry skin and application of hydrating emollients (skin creams).
-In cases where the fungus is present, topical anti-fungal creams are applied.
+Management involves removal of dry skin and application of hydrating emollients (skin creams).
+In cases where fungus is present, topical anti-fungal creams are applied.
 If the skin excessively sweats, astringents and antiperspirant are recommended.
 Bacterial infection may complicate this condition and require additional treatment.
+Click here for link to our online shop which sells a broad range of products for the treatment fo excessive sweating, dry skin and fungus.

 Ingrown toenail(s) is diagnosed when the nail plate penetrates the surrounding skin thus becoming red, shiny, tense and swollen.
 There is often throbbing pain, tenderness, pressure and sometimes sweating.
 Treatment involves removing the penetrating splinter.
 Click for more Information on treatment & costs.